BrightChamps Logo

 Red Cross Icon Indicating Mistakes to Avoid in This Math Topic

-while drawing a line, without checking for reflection.
+Drawing a line without checking for reflection.

 Green Checkmark Icon Indicating Correct Solutions in This Math Topic